Medicare Supplement Plan C

-When can you enroll in Medicare Supplement Plan C?
+When can I enroll in Medicare Supplement Plan?

 Your best opportunity to enroll in Medicare Plan C is when you’re first eligible.
 This time frame is called your Open Enrollment Period.
 It’s a six-month period that starts the month that you are both 65 and enrolled in Medicare Part B.

 Open enrollment is the best time to apply because the insurance company has to issue you a policy.
 The insurer cannot deny you coverage, require you to take a physical exam, submit a medical history, or charge you higher premiums.
 These are called guaranteed-issue rights.
 If you buy a Medigap policy outside of this six-month window, the insurance company can require medical underwriting or even deny you benefits.

 Because these rights aren’t guaranteed outside of your open enrollment period (there are a few situations where guaranteed rights still apply), it can be difficult for individuals to change Medicare Supplement plans in the future.
 That’s why it’s so critical that you find the best Medicare Supplement insurance right from the beginning.
 If you have existing health conditions, our insurance agents can help you compare Medicare Supplement plans to find the best plan, rates, and insurance company.

 Medicare Supplement Plan C Review

 Here’s a quick review of the highlights of Plan C: